IN THE NEWS

 Even though not all our clients are as “entertaining”, both of us still go all out to market our clients’ destinations to ensure the best results (everyone has a competitor).

-Having been together for such a long time, our individual personalities have sort of rubbed off each other.
+Having been together for such a long time, our individual personalities have sort of rubbed off on each other.
 I have become more measured when required, and even crunch numbers when necessary.

 Pete on the other hand, often throws up creative solutions for our clients.
 While we both retain our individuality, we benefit from each other’s experience.